 Nutrition

-Update Notes: This post was originally published on March 26, 2020, and on February 26, 2024, was updated with one or more of the following: step-by-step photos, video, updated recipe, and new tips.
+Update Notes: This post was originally published on March 26, 2020, and was updated on March 9, 2025, with one or more of the following: step-by-step photos, video, updated recipe, and new tips.

 I’m eating this apple crisp right now, warm from the oven with vanilla ice cream and I have to say it’s exactly the recipe my daughter and I have been looking for!
 Baked it for 40 minutes in a glass baking dish and it turned out perfectly!